ericchi00/ericchi00/README.md

 2/28: finished project Library.
 Took a while to get the logic down to remove the obj in the array and the dom element

 3/2: finished Project Tic Tac Toe.
 16% complete with Javascript.

+3/4: 27% Complete with Javascript.
+Working on Project To Do List.
+Getting used to webpacks